hassyGo/SVOembedding/README.md

 # Learning embeddings for transitive verb phrases

+This repository includes the code to learn embeddings for transitive verb phrases using predicate-argument structures presented in our papers [1, 2].
+You can reproduce the experimental results reported in our CVSC 2015 paper [2].
+More details and the training data used in the paper [2] will follow soon.

 [1] Kazuma Hashimoto, Pontus Stenetorp, Makoto Miwa, and Yoshimasa Tsuruoka.
 2014.
 Jointly Learning Word Representations and Composition Functions Using Predicate-Argument Structures.
 In <i>Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing</i>. pages 1544-1555.

 [2] Kazuma Hashimoto and Yoshimasa Tsuruoka.
 2015.
 Learning Embeddings for Transitive Verb Disambiguation by Implicit Tensor Factorization.
 In <i>Proceedings of the 3rd Workshop on Continuous Vector Space Models and their Compositionality</i>. pages 1-11.